 Finally, we recognize that while a stochastic cash flow model attempts to include all real world risks relevant to the objective of the stochastic cash flow model and relationships among the risks, it will still contain limitations because it is only a model.
 Neither a cash flow scenario model, nor a method based on factors calibrated to the results of a cash flow scenario model, can completely quantify a company's exposure to risk.
-A model attempts to represent reality, but will always remain an approximation thereto and hence uncertainty in future experience is an important consideration when determining the amount being valued.
+A model attempts to represent reality, but will always remain an approximation thereto and hence, uncertainty in future experience is an important consideration when determining the amount being valued.
 As such:

 - 1. The actuary must take the model's limitations into consideration when setting assumptions, applying the methodology and determining the appropriateness of the resulting amounts. - 2.
 The use of assumptions and risk management strategies should be appropriate to the business and not merely constructed to exploit foreknowledge of the components of the required methodology.
-Therefore, the use of assumptions, methods, models, risk management strategies (e.g., hedging), other Derivative Programsderivative instruments, structured investments or any other risk transfer arrangements (such as reinsurance) that serve to materially reduce the calculated amounts without also reducing risk on scenarios similar to those used in the actual cash flow modeling are inconsistent with these principles.
+Therefore, the use of assumptions, methods, models, risk management strategies (e.g., hedging), other Derivative Programs, structured investments or any other risk transfer arrangements (such as reinsurance) that serve to materially reduce the calculated amounts without also reducing risk on scenarios similar to those used in the actual cash flow modeling are inconsistent with these principles.

-Note that the recommended C3 amount is determined as CTE90 less the reserve held on the policies being valued.
-This recommendation remains tentative at this time.
-An alternative that the LCWG is also considering is determining C3 as CTE90 - CTE65, with possibly an adjustment for the difference between the statutory reserve and CTE65.
+Note that the recommended C3 amount is determined as CTE90 less the statutory value on the valuation date of the liabilities included in calculating the Total Asset Requirement (hereafter referred to as statutory liabilities).
+An alternative that C3WG has also considered is determining C3 as CTE90 - CTE65, with a possible adjustment for the difference between the statutory liabilities and CTE65.

-This alternate C3 calculation establishes the capital requirement as the difference between a measure of interest rate volatility at the capital risk level and a similar measure at the risk level inherent in reserves, both measured using a consistent set of cashflow assumptions.
+This alternate C3 calculation establishes the capital requirement as the difference between a measure of interest rate volatility at the capital risk level and a similar measure at the risk level inherent in reserves, both measured using a consistent set of cash flow assumptions.
 This may be a more theoretically correct determination of C3 capital.

 Each of these alternative calculations has issues in terms of integrating into the existing RBC calculation.
 It is important that these issues are well understood in making decisions with respect to the recommendation.
-We continue to work on analyzing these issues.

-The recommended approach of CTE90 - statutory reserve is consistent with C3 Phase II in its determination of C3 risk.
-For policies valued under a Principles-Based Approach, the statutory reserve will be consistent with CTE65 and the C3 amount determined will represent the spread of cashflow variation, measured on a consistent set of assumptions (anticipated experience and margins), at different risk levels.
+The recommended approach of CTE90 less statutory liabilities is consistent with C3 Phase II in its determination of C3 risk.
+For policies valued under a principle-based approach, the statutory liabilities will be consistent with CTE65 and the C3 amount determined will represent the spread of cashflow variation, measured on a consistent set of assumptions (anticipated experience and margins), at different risk levels.